 5. Get organized: This one goes without saying: you can’t get things done when your mind is burdened with sorting through a mess, whether it’s physical or mental.
 Having structure and order frees up mental space to pay attention to details, especially when dealing with complex tasks.
 If you’re working on a project that requires you to analyze mounds of documents, you will do a much better job if they’re piled and categorized in an orderly way as opposed to being strewn all over your desk and floor.

 The saying that “God is in the details,” could not be more accurate.
 When you find yourself lost in the flow of a task or activity, your mind goes into a space of timelessness.
 When you’re engaged in the details, you forget about all the things that don’t matter and focus on finding meaning and purpose, which is the doorway to an enlightened way of living and being in the world.

 All my best on your journey,

 Question for you: Do you consider yourself detail-oriented?
-Do you think that it’s an important quality to have?
+Do you think that details matter when it comes to success?